rvyash/Twitter_model/README.md

-## Twitter model Frontend project using Firebase
+## Twitter model Frontend project with React.js and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).